autolab/Autolab/docs/lab.md

 ## Overriding Modify Submission Score

 By default, the score output by the autograder will directly assigned to the individual problem scores.
-But you can change this by providing your own `modify_submission_score` function in `<labname>.rb` file.
-For example, to override the score calculation for a lab called `malloclab`, you might add the following `modify_submission_score` function to `malloclab/malloclab.rb`:
+But you can change this by providing your own `modifySubmissionScores` function in `<labname>.rb` file.
+For example, to override the score calculation for a lab called `malloclab`, you might add the following `modifySubmissionScores` function to `malloclab/malloclab.rb`:

 ```ruby
 # In malloclab/malloclab.rb file